NCBI-Hackathons/TCGA_dbGaP/README.md

 The description for the required scripts is provided below

-##Platform requriements:
+##Platform requirements:
 Python 2.7 -> For installing and configuring python refer to https://www.python.org/download/releases/2.7/

-SRA Toolkit -> For details check https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std
+SRA Toolkit -> For details follow the instructions at https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std

 ##Required python packages
 ###To install a package type pip install <package_name> at the commond line